“Cute, cool, and creepy”, is how I have been described by some folks.

 Davin Brainard (time Stereo) and Warren DeFever (His Name Is Alive) observed that I do not intentionally TRY to be perceived as weird, that I just naturally AM….. making comparisons to Wesley Willis and Daniel Johnston.
 I guess that I will just go along with those descriptions.

-- Music, Videos, Noise, and Art /
+- Music, Art, and Noise /

 - Voice, Tapes, and Reed Trumpet /

 I enjoy creating what I refer to as “Prog-Punk Noise-Rock”, a strange pastiche of styles tied together.
 I have collaborated with plenty of other artists over the years with wide degrees of proficiency in many genres.

 I have been obsessively into art and music my whole life; drawing, painting, playing with tape recorders and making noise.
 I built my first guitar from a badly beaten-up body & neck that I found in someone’s trash.
 A friend’s dad gave me the electrical guts from an unknown 1950’s guitar.
 Additional parts were improvised from pieces of found junk and purchased from a music store.

 When I was a twelve year old kid, back in the 1980’s, I was just a runt of the Detroit hardcore punk / heavy metal scene .
 Lacking enough money to buy any good equipment, I purchased a cheap microphone at a pawn shop, built a homemade mic stand, and passed myself off as a vocalist.
 I sang in whatever groups that I could find, gaining experience and learning whatever that I could.
 Mostly, it was shitty cover bands, playing in basements, getting yelled at by uninvited drunks that we suck.
 Eventually, I improved my bass & guitar skills, playing in many short-lived groups that went nowhere.